 At Hobart, in Geneva, N.Y., Hancock has found a home away from home and excelled on the lacrosse field.
 In three seasons, the midfielder has registered 39 goals and nine assists in 44 games.
 After an 11-goal junior season, Hancock was rewarded for his effort with the Statesmen and in Canada by going first overall in the 2018 Colorado Collegiate Box Lacrosse League Draft.
 After playing for three years at Hobart, he was also finally able to spend the summer at home.

 “I was lucky it was in Colorado,” he said.
-“I was with a bunch of people I knew from high school and from around the Colorado area, plus kids that were from all over the place, which was awesome.
+“I was with a bunch of people I knew from high school and from around the Colorado area, plus kids who were from all over the place, which was awesome.
 Being at home all summer was a great experience.
 I hadn’t been home for three summers.
 I think what they have going in that league is awesome.”

 The Red Hawks surrounded him with fellow Highlands Ranch native and University of Delaware attackman Jake Govett, Colgate University midfielder Bobby Goggin and Vassar College’s Austin Mello.
 Hancock was the focal point of the offense and lived up to his status as the top pick.